A PDF of this policy is at the bottom of the page.

 c.
 The use does not interfere with the performance of the employee’s or any other employee’s official duties;

-Examples of permissible personal use include, but are not limited to:
+Examples of permissible de minimis personal use include, but are not limited to:

-- Checking the benefits you receive as a state employee, such as medical, retirement, life insurance, etc.
+c.
+Checking the benefits you receive as a state employee, such as medical, retirement, life

 a.
-Outside Business or Employment: Any use for the purpose of conducting an outside business, private employment, or other activities conducted for private financial gain.
+Outside Business or Employment: University resources may not be used for the purpose of conducting an outside business, private employment, or other activities conducted for private financial gain.
+EWU Policy 401-02 (Additional or Outside Employment) contains other limitations regarding additional or outside employment.

 Examples include, but are not limited to:

-- University stationery and other office or consumable supplies may not be used by an employee in the conduct of an outside business;
+(3) University stationery and other office or consumable supplies may not be used by an employee to conduct outside business;

 b.
 Consulting: Work performed by faculty and staff with remuneration from any source other than EWU.